 The left and right mouse buttons have small grooves to help fingers rest in place.
 The left side lets the thumb grip the mouse comfortably.
-The side buttons are in an easily accessible, yet unobtrusive, position.
+The side buttons are in an easily accessible, yet unobtrusive position.
 The coating is slightly textured to help you control the mouse confidently.
-It also weighs just 94 grams, making it light enough for quick mouse movements and won't cause fatigue after extended use.
-At the same time, it feels solidly built.
+EC2-A weighs just 94 grams, making it light enough for quick mouse movements and won't cause fatigue after extended use.
+At the same time, the mouse feels solidly built.
 Its elegant, ergonomic design is suitable for most hand sizes regardless of the way you hold it.
-It's worth noting that if you prefer larger mice, Zowie sells EC1-A, which is just a bigger version of the same mouse.
+It's worth noting that Zowie offers the EC1-A version for larger hands.

 Ranked in these QuestionsQuestion Ranking